Larry Groce

 In 2008 he was awarded the West Virginia Governor’s Award for Leadership in the Arts.
 In 2010 he was inducted into the West Virginia Broadcasters Hall of Fame and in 2012 he was named Outstanding West Virginian by the West Virginia Chapter of the Public Relations Society of America.
 In 2013 he was an honoree at the Charleston Community Music Association’s Arts Awards, and in 2015 was awarded the Cast Iron Cook-Off Pioneer Award for promoting tourism in West Virginia.

 In 2001 Larry married Sandra Armstrong, violist with The West Virginia Symphony.
-The couple have two daughters.
+The couple have two grown daughters.

 Contact and Booking Information